composewell/streamly/docs/User/Explanatory/Overview.md

 to concurrently generate squares of a stream of numbers and then concurrently sum the square roots of all combinations of two streams:

+-- XXX This needs to be changed.
+We don't have magical concurrency.
+We have clear and understandable concurrency now.
 ``` haskell
 import qualified Streamly.Prelude as S